Easy Ways to Elevate your Edlio School Website

 - Photos & Videos: if your school has photos or videos on the homepage, we suggest changing these out as well.
 This will help put students in the right mindset to tackle the new school year.

 - Calendar: before the school year actually begins, we suggest updating the calendar.
 This will help get the community excited about the new school year, upcoming events, and new opportunities.

 Introduce a “Day in the Life” Video

 One of the arguably best ways to jazz up the website is with an introductory video.
 This is a video that is on the very top of your school or district’s homepage and often starts playing automatically for visitors.

 On a tight budget?
-Encourage your finest media students to put together a homepage video for the school or district instead!
+Use your smartphone to record a homepage video for the school or district.

 Head of School Message